-ii.
 B.Sc.
-Applied Physical Sciences with Mathematics and Computer Science/B.Sc.(General) Mathematical Sciences, (10+2+3 scheme) with Mathematics and Computer Science from University of Delhi.
+Applied Physical Sciences with Mathematics and Computer Science / B.Sc.(General) Mathematical Sciences, (10+2+3 scheme) with Mathematics and Computer Science from University of Delhi or any other University whose examination is recognized as equivalent to University of Delhi.

-60% marks in the aggregate with 60% marks in Computer Science and Mathematics separately.
+60% marks in the aggregate with 60% marks in Computer Science and Mathematics separately (Relaxation will be given to the candidates belonging to SC, ST and OBC category as per the University rules).

-iii.
-Any Bachelor's Degree (10+2+3) of University of Delhi with at least six papers in Computer Science and two papers in Mathematics under Semester system / at least three papers in Computer Science and one paper in Mathematics under Annual Examination System or any other University whose examination is recognized as equivalent to University of Delhi.
+3. Any Bachelor's Degree (10+2+3) of University of Delhi with at least six papers in Computer Science and two papers in Mathematics under Semester system/at least three papers in Computer Science and one paper in Mathematics under Annual Examination System or any other University whose examination is recognized as equivalent to University of Delhi.

 60% marks in the aggregate with 60% marks in Computer Science and Mathematics separately.
+(Relaxation will be given to the candidates belonging to SC, ST and OBC category as per the University rules)

-The candidates who are appearing in the final year examinations of the degree on the basis of which admission is sought are also eligible to apply.
+Note: The candidates who are appearing in the final year examinations of the Bachelor's Degree on the basis of which admission is sought are also eligible to apply in all categories mentioned above.